 - Choose a place that is near a grounded electrical outlet.
-Do not use an extension cord or an adapter plua. - If possible, place the refrigerator out of direct sunlight and away from the range, dishwasher or other heat sources. - The refrigerator must be installed on a floor that is level and strong enough to support a fully loaded refrigerator. - Consider water supply availability for models equipped with an automatic ice maker.
-If you do not hook up water to the refrigerator, remember to turn the ice maker off.
+Do Not use an extension cord or an adapter plug. - If possible, place the refrigerator out of direct sunlight and away from the range, dishwasher or other heat sources. - The refrigerator must be installed on a floor that is level and strong enough to support a fully loaded refrigerator. - Consider water supply availability for models equipped with an automatic icemaker.